-The JSP was submitted to the Secretary of State in April this year (2018) for examination.
+The Joint Spatial Plan (JSP) was submitted to the Secretary of State on the 13 April 2018.

 Since its submission, two Independent Planning Inspectors were appointed by the Minister to conduct the examination, to determine whether the Plan complies with existing laws and regulations and that it meets the regional growth needs.